somaiahuthappa/reademe-generator/dir/readme.md

   -------------------

   ## Installation
-  q
+  u

   -------------------

   ## Usage
-  q
+  u

   -------------------

-  ## License
+  ## License <br/>
-  No license has been selected.
+    This application is covered by the Apache 2.0 license

   -------------------

   ## Contributors
-  q <br/>
+  u <br/>
   [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)

   -------------------

   ## Tests
-  q
+  u
   -------------------

   ## Questions
-  - If you have any questions, find me on Github [q](https://github.com/q) or email me at q.
+  - If you have any questions, find me on Github [u](https://github.com/u) or email me at u.

   -------------------